 Check out the steps below to guide you through the process.

-Step 1: On your computer, press Windows key + R on your keyboard to launch the Run Command Box.
+Step 1: On your computer, press the Windows key + R on your keyboard to launch the Run Command Box.

-Step 4: Lastly, right-click once again on your network adapter and click on Enable to complete the process.
+Step 4: Lastly, right-click again on your network adapter and click on Enable to complete the process.

 After that, restart your computer and see if the warning message on your network icon is already gone.

 For the last method, you can try completing a system restore to bring your computer back to its previously saved settings.
 This will fix Windows could not detect your proxy settings issue.
 Note: Keep all your data on a different computer or drive before doing this method because you will likely lose recent files.

 Step 1: Press Windows Key + S and type system restore this PC to open the system restore option.

 Step 2: Choose to Create a restore point from the results list.
 The System Properties window will appear.